Drugs and alcohol tops Youth Commission poll as young people’s biggest concern

-Police and Crime Commissioner, Michael Lane, welcomed his Youth Commission’s Big Conversation findings and recommendations at a conference on Saturday 23 November.
+The Police and Crime Commissioner welcomed the Youth Commission’s Big Conversation findings and recommendations at a conference on Saturday 23 November.

 A consultation by the Police and Crime Commissioner’s Youth Commission has found that substance misuse is the biggest crime and policing related concern of young people, with 35% of those taking part in the big conversation selecting it as their top priority.

 During 2019 the Youth Commission consulted over 2,600 of their peers across Hampshire, the Isle of Wight, Southampton and Portsmouth to identify the most important crime and policing issues for young people and the actions they feel can be taken locally to make improvements.

 Other issues young people felt strongly about were unhealthy relationships, anti-social behaviour, mental health, bullying, fear of terrorism and knife crime.

 At the Youth Commission’s conference members put 10 recommendations to the Commissioner, Hampshire Constabulary and partner agencies that work with young people.
 The recommendations set out how young people would like to see organisations work together to make improvements in the support, information, services and advice that is available for young people.